-The red grape probably comes from Portugal.
-Synonyms grouped alphabetically by country are Mourisco Preto ( Australia ); Marufa, Mourisco, Mourisco du Douro, Mourisco Preto, Mourisco Tinto, Tinta Grossa, Trujidera ( Portugal ); Brujidera, Brujidero, Brujigero, Crujidera, Crujideiro, Lagrima Noir, Moravia Dulce, Rucial, Vigorosa ( Spain ).
-Despite seemingly indicative synonyms or morphological She may not share similarities with the varieties Carrega Tinto.
-Grossa and Tinta Barroca (all synonymous with Tinta Grossa) or Moravia Agria be confused.
-According to DNA analysis she was the parent of the species Coloraillo.
+The red grape variety probably comes from Portugal.
+Synonyms alphabetically grouped by country are Mourisco Preto ( Australia ); Marufa, Mourisco, Mourisco du Douro, Mourisco Preto, Mourisco Tinto, Tinta Grossa, Trujidera ( Portugal ); Brujidera, Brujidero, Brujigero, Crujidera, Crujideiro, Lagrima Noir, Moravia Dulce, Rucial, Vigorosa ( Spain ).
+Despite apparently indicative synonyms or morphological It must not be similar to the varieties Carrega Tinto.
+Grossa and Tinta Barroca (all with the synonym Tinta Grossa) or Moravia Agria be confused.
+According to DNA analysis she was the parent of the varieties Coloraillo.
 Mourisco de Semente.
 Preto Martinho.
 Tinta Barroca.
 Tinta da Barca and Touriga Franca, It is a pure female grape,

-The late-ripening vine is prone to real mildew and tends to Verrieseln, It produces light colored red wines with a neutral aroma.
-In Spain It is mostly cultivated under the name of Moravia Dulce in the vast region of Castilla-La Mancha mainly in the two provinces of Albacate and Cuenca, where they are located in the two DO areas La Mancha and manchuela is allowed.
-In total, 2,571 hectares of vineyards were recorded here.
-In Portugal the variety occupied 4,008 hectares of vineyards, especially in the two areas Douro and Rios do Minho and is there for the port wine authorized.
-In total, a vineyard with 6,579 hectares was reported in 2010 with an upward trend.
-The variety thus occupied in the world varieties ranking the rank 95.
+The late ripening vine is susceptible to real ones mildew and tends to Verrieseln, It produces light-colored red wines with a neutral aroma.
+In Spain It is mostly grown under the name Moravia Dulce in the huge Castile-La Mancha region, mainly in the two provinces of Albacate and Cuenca, where it is grown in the two DO areas La Mancha and manchuela is allowed.
+A total of 2,571 hectares of vineyards were recorded here.
+In Portugal the variety occupied 4,008 hectares of vines, especially in the two areas Douro and Rios do Minho and is there for that too port wine authorized.
+In 2010, a total of 6,579 hectares of vines were shown with an increasing tendency.
+The variety thus proved worldwide varieties ranking rank 95.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012